gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

     num_hellos = Param.Int("Number times to say Hello.")
 ```

 **NOTE**: This change to `HelloSimObject.py` will now add an attribute to the `HelloSimObjectParams` the next time you compile gem5.
-This means that we can now go ahead and access this parameter in the C++ code.
+This means that we can now access this parameter in the C++ code.

 ---